SilentGene/netinfer/README.md

 ## Citation

+NetInfer has not been published in a peer-reviewed journal yet.
 If you use NetInfer in your research, please cite:

 ```bibtex
 @software{netinfer,